AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/brainstorm.md

 11. Have a subcaste called **Media**
     - Are excavators, foragers, garbage collectors
 12. Have a subcaste called **Majors**
-    - Majors could be workers and soldiers.
-Not all major workers are soldiers.
+    - All majors are workers, but not all workers are soldiers.
     - Soldiers defend the colony.
     - Major workers serve as protein foragers and “tankers”, as they could carry heavier loads.
 13. Have a class called **Males (or drones)**